drduh/macOS-Security-and-Privacy-Guide/README.md

 Chrome also comes with a great [PDF viewer](http://0xdabbad00.com/2013/01/13/most-secure-pdf-viewer-chrome-pdf-viewer/).

 If you don't want to use Chrome, [Firefox](https://www.mozilla.org/en-US/firefox/new/) is an excellent browser as well.
 Or simply use both.
-See discussion in [issue #2](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/2).
+See discussion in issues [#2](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/2), [#90](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/90).

 If using Firefox, see [TheCreeper/PrivacyFox](https://github.com/TheCreeper/PrivacyFox) for recommended privacy preferences.
 Also be sure to check out [NoScript](https://noscript.net/) for Mozilla-based browsers, which allows whitelist-based, pre-emptive script blocking.